p1-insta485-static

 .
 Because we’re in a virtual environment, there’s more than one option!

-$ which python # Default python exectuable
+$ which python3 # Default python exectuable

 /Users/awdeorio/src/eecs485/p1-insta485-static/env/bin/python